 An antibiotic may be prescribed following your surgical procedure.
 Please continue taking the antibiotic as directed until it is finished.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.

 We recommend that our surgical patients take SynEcch Arnica Montana homeopathic medicine following most surgical procedures.
+You may purchase this at our office.
 Please take the capsules as directed on the packaging starting just prior to your procedure and continue taking them 3 days after the procedure.
 These medications have been shown to reduce bruising and swelling by approximately 50% in plastic surgery and periodontal procedures and a 50% reduction in the need for pain medication after wisdom tooth extraction procedures.
 Dr. Laudenbach has been recommending Arnica Montana in his practice for many years and has seen a dramatic reduction in bruising, swelling, and most importantly pain following all surgical procedures.
 Our office is committed to reducing your need for pain medication overall but specifically the use of opioid containing medications post-operatively.

 5. Cold Packs

 For the first 24 hours following the surgical procedure apply ice packs to the cheek for a 30 minute period approximately every hour.